Oleksiy Chupa [ Ukraine ]

-The writer, poet and children’s book author Oleksiy Chupa was born in 1986 in Makiivka, the third largest city in the Donets Basin industrial region of eastern Ukraine.
-He studied philology at the University of Donets and chemical technology in Makiivka, after which he worked as a machinist at a metallurgical company.
+The writer, poet and children’s book author Oleksiy Chupa was born in 1986 in Makiivka, the third largest city in the Donetsk Basin industrial region of eastern Ukraine.
+He studied philology at the University of Donetsk and chemical technology in Makiivka, after which he worked as a machinist at a metallurgical company.

 Chupa’s books »Bomshy Donbasu« and »10 sliw pro Wytciznu« made it onto the longlist of the BBC’s Ukrainian Book of the Year in 2014.
 In 2015 he was a scholarship holder of the »Gaude Polonia« program in Poland and a finalist of the Joseph Conrad Prize.
 The author lives in Lviv.